-The Murray-Darling Basin Economic Development Grants Program will assist eligible communities to undertake economic development projects to respond to the impact of water recovery activities under the Basin Plan.
+The Murray-Darling Basin Economic Development Grants Program is a funding for eligible communities to undertake economic development projects to respond to the impact of water recovery activities under the Basin Plan.
 The outputs of the program are the number of jobs created as a result of the economic development projects and the number of projects supporting activities that continue after projects end.

-Broadly, the program supports projects that create economic development and employment opportunities.
+- Broadly, the program supports projects that create economic development and employment opportunities.
 This would include innovative projects or proposals to build community capacity to make the most of the resources available.
-Projects do not necessarily need to relate to irrigation or
+Projects do not have to relate to irrigation or

 agriculture.
-Ideally, applications should bring enduring benefits to the whole eligible community.
+Ideally, applications should bring enduring benefits to the entire eligible community.

-Projects would involve activities to support the unique situations faced by eligible communities and may:
+Projects should involve activities to support the unique situations faced by eligible communities and may:

 - focus on future economic development needs through the development of non-technical skills such as business management, risk management, strategic planning and leadership in order to support resilience and adaptive management capability